 Types of Abdominal Flaps

-- Pedicled Transverse Rectus Abdominis Myocutaneous (TRAM): Consisting of skin, fatty tissue and muscle, with or without fascia; the flap remains connected to its blood supply and moved together to the breast area.
+- Pedicled Transverse Rectus Abdominis Myocutaneous (TRAM): Consisting of skin, fatty tissue and muscle, with fascia; the flap remains connected to its blood supply and moved together to the breast area.

 - Muscle-Sparing & Perforator Flaps: A flap may be created with removing little to no fascia or muscle, or only a small amount.
 This has shown to reduce problems that can occur from removing supporting structures of the abdominal wall.